nickkanavati/nebulouslabs_sia_custom/README.md

 Besides getting it to work on Raspberry Pi 4 I added settings to get the Sia data stored on an SSD connected to a USB port.

 Just to note, this is mainly for experimentation.
-A production server should probably be configured using RAID instead of a single SSD.
+A professional production server should be configured using RAID instead of a single SSD to make sure hardware failures don't bring the entire drive down.

 ## Mounting and Formatting a SSD on Raspberry Pi 4
 I used an SSD adapter to connect a Solid State Drive to a USB port on the Raspberry Pi 4.